tp7309/TTPassGen/README.md

   --help                         Show this message and exit.
 ```

-The output file uses `utf-8` encoding by default, tt is recommended to use _Notepad++_ to open this file.
+The output file uses `utf-8` encoding by default, it is recommended to use _Notepad++_ to open this file.

 # RuleTypes